patternfly/patternfly-elements/CONTRIBUTING.md

     npm test -- -p

-The URL to the tests will be printed in the terminal.
+The `-p` flag is available in both root and element-only testing.
+Then open the URL that will be printed in the terminal.
 It looks something like this: `http://localhost:8081/components/@rhelements/rhelements/generated-index.html?cli_browser_id=0`.

+### Writing tests

+Tests are run using the [Web Component Tester][wct].
+Each RHElement has a `test` directory.
+Let's use `elements/rhelement/` as an example:

+    rhelement/
+    └── test/
+        ├── index.html
+        ├── rhelement_cascade_attribute_test.html
+        └── rhelement_test.html

+Each `rhelement_*.html` file contains a certain type of tests, and `index.html` is a loader which tells the test runner which html files to run.
+These test files can get pretty long, which is why splitting up the tests can be a good idea.
+However, most of the elements have only `index.html` and `elementName_test.html`, since they are very simple and don't have complex enough features to require splitting up their test suites.

 ## Storybook